defensadev/sls_template/README.md

 Run the following commands in order to get started

 - `yarn`

+If for some reason "build-scripts" doesn't run after installing with yarn you can run it manually:

 - `yarn build-scripts`

 ## Creating A New Lambda Function